Easy Chicken Marsala

 Braise the meat

-After about 5 minutes, the sauce should be fairly reduced and thickened, and the meat should be completely cooked through to 165F.
+After about 5 minutes, the rich marsala wine sauce should be fairly reduced and thickened, and the meat should be completely cooked through to 165F.

 Great Side Dishes That Pair Well

-If you’re wondering what to serve with Chicken Marsala, simple starches are the perfect choice.
+If you’re wondering what to serve with this creamy Chicken Marsala, simple starches are the perfect choice.
 Options like Rice Pilaf and Crispy Smashed Potatoes are my go-to choices because they play so nicely with the marsala sauce without stealing the show.
+Brown rice is even nice here for its nutty flavor.
+Angel hair is also a classic choice.

 Recipe FAQ and Tips